kharandziuk/restaurant-booking-api/README.md

 * Django environment with some modules pre-installed and with scaffolding for an app (Restaurant model, ...)

 ## Submitting your solution
-Please compress the repository's root folder and send it to us, so we can evaluate your changes.
+Please compress the repository's root folder and send it to Tech-challenge@orderbird.com , so we can evaluate your changes.
 Do not remove the git information, so we can easily find your changes.